ceph-korea/ceph-korean-doc/ceph-korean-doc/start/quick-start-preflight.rst

 =====================

-The ``ceph-deploy`` tool operates out of a directory on an admin :term:`node`.
+The ``ceph-deploy`` tool operates out of a directory on an admin :term:`노드`.
 Any host with network connectivity and a modern python environment and ssh (such as Linux) should work.

-In the descriptions below, :term:`Node` refers to a single machine.
+In the descriptions below, :term:`노드` refers to a single machine.

 .. include:: quick-common.rst